-Today I’m sharing a method for producing the crispiest baked chicken wings.
+Today I’m sharing a method for producing the crispy wings.
 With just one extra ingredient, the wings come out golden with skin that stays crispy for hours.

 So what’s the secret ingredient?
 Baking powder.
 Coating the chicken skin with baking powder raises the pH level, which helps to break down proteins in the skin and brown the skin.